quantummaid/quantummaid-tutorials/basic-tutorial/BasicTutorial.md

 ## Skipping the tutorial

-We recommend that you follow the instructions from this point onwards to create the application step by step.
-However, you can go right to the complete source code.
+The tutorial is intended to be developed gradually.
+However, if you don't feel like following every step, you can jump to the full source code.
 Download an [archive](https://github.com/quantummaid/quantummaid-tutorials/archive/master.zip) or clone the git repository:

 ```bash